Mental Health Facilities Albuquerque, NM

 All Faiths

 All Faiths is a mental health clinic in Albuquerque, New Mexico, located at 1709 Moon Street Ne, 87112.
 All Faiths offers outpatient treatment.
-All Faiths provides group therapy, trauma therapy and behavior modification to young adults, adults and children / adolescents.
-All Faiths also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services provided by All Faiths include court-ordered outpatient treatment, intensive case management and family psychoeducation.
+All Faiths provides couples/family therapy, trauma therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
+All Faiths also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services provided by All Faiths include family psychoeducation, court-ordered outpatient treatment and intensive case management.

 Learn More